HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

 2. **job.config**: This file has site_specific options.
 There will be individual jobs for each of the sites, and each can be given their own options (which overwrite the options in processor.config if present).

 3. **scheduler.config**: This file has the options for the scheduling of jobs (e.g. how often to check for new data, logging path, whether or not to use parallel_processing, etc).
+We also note here that the different jobs that should be included in the current run can be edited in the jobs.txt file in the HYPERNETS working directory.

 Together these files allow for the detailed control of the processing of the HYPERNETS data.